IR filament sensor calibration (MMU2S)

 How to fix it

-First of all, make sure you are running on firmware version 3.6.0 or higher.
+First of all, make sure your printer is running on firmware version 3.6.0 or higher.
 You should be always running on the latest firmware version for your printer model.

 We need to calibrate the position of the chimney that houses the filament sensor.
 The MMU2S modification of the MK3S extruder consists of 3 plastic parts: the FS-cover-mmu2s, the IR-sensor-holder-mmu2s, and the IR-sensor-cover-mmu2s.
 During the following procedure, move only with the IR-sensor-holder-mmu2s, for simplicity, we will continue calling this specific part "the chimney".